vkuznet/ecm/README.md

 ![Preview](doc/images/gpm.gif)

 ### Current functionality
-So far, the GPM tool works as a CLI and web service.
+So far, the ECM tool works as a CLI and web service.
 It supports different ciphers (AES and NaCl are implemented).
 It allows to add login records, as well as user-based meta-data, it also allow to add any kind of file to the vault.
 It provides basic search capabilities based on regpex matching, record editing, etc.